vfinel/nopywer/readme.md

 # usage

+## type of layers you'll have
+- nodes : what it is
+- phases: what it is (3P, 11, etc)

+## work on your layers
+- do not write power usage of your nodes in qgis
+- do not assign phases on qgis
+--> nopywer reads the spreadsheet and does that for you (the idea is to try to use very little qgis and more automated stuff as well spreadsheets)

+## run code
 - download the nopywer code on your computer
 - open your qgis project
 - open the python console by typing Ctrl+Alt+P (or clicking on Plugins -> Python Console)